GichukiEdwin/Data_Science_EA_Projects/Week_One_Project.md

     WITH (FORMAT CSV, HEADER);
     ```

-#### Breakdown

 + The **COPY** statement indicates that we to import the data into the sales table
 + The **FROM** statement indicates the exact location address of your CSV file in your local machine(in this case we assume we are working in a Windows machine)
 + The **WITH** keyword specifies the nature of the file, in this case it is a CSV file and also uses the **HEADER** keyword to speccify that we should exclude the files header rows

 ##### So far with the **CREATE TABLE** and **COPY** scripts, we have a working table with all the columns and rows we need to get our hands dirty on